bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 August 5, 2022

-Distance: 17.8 km
+Distance: 17.8 km (11.1 mi)

-Cumulative Elevation Gain: 1050 m
+Cumulative Elevation Gain: 1050 m (3445 ft)

 Ever since the Kenow wildfire swept through Waterton Lakes Park in 2017, I've been curious to see the aftermath.
 Dinah and I have climbed several peaks in the park but none since the fire.
-In 2004, we climbed Mount Carthew using the southwest ridge, but now we returned to take the usual route: Carthew-Alderson Trail to the pass and then ascend the southeast slope.
+In 2004, we climbed Mount Carthew using the southwest ridge, but now we returned to take the usual route: Carthew-Alderson Trail to the pass and ascend the southeast slope.

 We arrived at Cameron Lake to find it bustling with tourists and hikers.
 Two shuttle buses had just dropped off passengers keen on following the trail back to Waterton Village.
 We would find little solitude on Carthew-Alderson Trail but were eager to hike.
 Setting a quick pace, we started up the trail, pushing aside slower hikers who got in our way.
 Just kidding.
 We politely asked if we could pass, and they kindly obliged.

 After the switchbacks, the trail levels off and passes Summit Lake.
 We followed the trail as it gently climbs Carthew-Alderson Pass.
-The forest landscape may have lost some of its allure since the wildfire, but above the treeline, the mountains and lakes remained pristine.
+The forest landscape may have lost some of its allure since the wildfire, but above the treeline, distant mountains and lakes remained pristine.

 From the pass, Kane suggests two ways up Carthew: climb directly to the summit ridge before traversing to the summit or take a shortcut along ledges.
 We chose the latter.
 We left the trail and as we climbed, we looked for the ledges shortcut.
 We found an obvious trail above a snow patch that matched the route in Scrambles.
 But after hiking a hundred metres, the trail faded and we lost traction on the steep scree slope.
-Finding it tedious, we backtracked and decided to look for a better track.
+Finding it tedious, we backtracked and looked for a better track.

 After climbing up the slope, we came across a trail leading to a wide ledge.
 At this point, Dinah's arthritic knee was bothering her, so she turned around and waited for me on the pass.
 I continued up the ledges trail.
 It was a fine trail except for a few narrow sections that required care.
 I soon reached the ridgetop and hiked 600 m to the summit.
-I spent several minutes looking around and taking photos before heading back to join Dinah on the pass.
+I spent several minutes looking around and taking photos before joining Dinah on the pass.
 We sat and had lunch before returning to the parking lot, back through the transformed terrain.

 The hike begins at Cameron Lake